Reading the New Defense: Atlanta Falcons

 Reading the New Defense returns for its third season at Footballguys.com.
 The column examines how new defensive coordinators affect the fantasy prospects of individual defensive players for the upcoming season.

 Eleven NFL defenses have new coordinators in 2024.
 While three of them offer general scheme consistency year over year, eight more promise significant changes to their new environments in 2025.
-Three of these coordinators' track records suggest they will change between even- and odd-front nomenclature.
+Two of these coordinators' track records suggest they will change between even- and odd-front nomenclature.

 Jeff Ulbrich Returns to Atlanta